What Does a Reward Program Cost? Your Best Billing Models

 Don’t Make This One Mistake

-The one mistake when it comes to budgeting for a program is not considering marketing.
-Often, the behavior that programs reward on, sales, is a lagging indicator, and implies your participant did something right in the past.
-But will it continue?
-Capturing mindshare is done through a robust communication plan, which will embed your brand into the minds of your participants and will become a much better, leading indicator of your program success.
-To ensure your program is structured correctly, you should work with an agency that understands not only how to market and deliver rewards, but drive behavior change.
+Mindshare is often captured through a robust communication plan.
+It embeds your brand into the minds of your participants.
+It’s also a much better leading indicator of program success.
+To ensure your program is structured correctly, you should work with an agency that understands not only how to market and deliver rewards but drive behavior change.

 Structuring Your Points Program